 - Click the Add Dashboard button.

-- On the popup, name the Dashboard and choose who should see the Dashboard in the search box below that.
-Learn more about controlling permissions to Dashboards.
+- On the popup, name the Dashboard, optionally select a category, choose who should see the Dashboard, and choose which Quick Filters should be enabled for the dashboard.
 Click the Save Dashboard button to create the Dashboard.

 Once you've created a Dashboard, go to the Dashboard via the Dashboard menu in the top left corner of the screen and use Explore.